Images and text copyright Michael J. Fuller

 Looking

-underneath, towards the rear of the car.
-Note the two structures
+underneath pointing towards the rear of the engine cover.
+Note

 pointed towards the camera.
 These are the load bearing beams for